The Beautiful Life: Promotion

-The Beautiful Life was heavily promoted through the cast's and producer's Twitter with promotional photos of Sara Paxton, Corbin Bleu, and Ashley Madekwe appearing semi naked with the tag line "What are you looking at?".
-The Beautiful Life was heavily promoted during New York Fashion Week and through New York magazine.
-In a very targeted mailing, 4,000 high profile contacts in the fashion and media worlds got a polybagged edition of New York magazine featuring those semi naked shots of the cast and then, during Fashion Week, copies of New York featuring an ad spread and the naughty nudes were handed out in the show tents.
+The Beautiful Life was heavily promoted through the cast's and producer's Twitter accounts with promotional photos of Sara Paxton, Corbin Bleu, and Ashley Madekwe appearing semi-naked with the tag line "What are you looking at?".
+The Beautiful Life was promoted during New York Fashion Week and through New York magazine.
+In a targeted mailing, 4,000 high profile contacts in the fashion and media worlds got a polybagged edition of New York magazine featuring those semi-naked shots of the cast and then, during Fashion Week, copies of New York featuring an ad spread and the naughty nudes were handed out in the show tents.
 The show also received some unplanned publicity due to Mischa Barton's medical issues in the weeks leading up to the start of production.

 Ratings and cancellation

 The series premiere did poorly with 1.38 million viewers, and a 0.6/2 in Adults 18–49, 0.8/2 in Adults 18–34, and 1.1/3 in Women 18–34.
 The second episode also drew in low numbers, with a 0.6/2 rating with adults 18–49, with only 1.1 million viewers.
-The show was officially cancelled on September 25, 2009, due to the poor reception.
+The show was officially cancelled on September 25, 2009 due to the poor reception.

 Reception

 On Metacritic the series received a score of 40 out of 100 based on reviews from 13 critics, indicating "mixed or average review".
 Glenn Garvin of The Miami Herald gave the series a positive review, noting that Paxton and Hollingsworth's characters were "so unexpectedly affecting that you may find yourself sucked into the show against your will."
 Paige Wiser of the Chicago Sun-Times also positively reviewed the series, stating "most of the characters are about as distinctive as mannequins.
 You won't mind, though, because they're awfully nice to look at."
 Wiser complimented Barton's character, stating through her it may achieve "inadvertent poignancy."
 Robert Lloyd of The Los Angeles Times noted how the show was very similar to most The CW dramas, commenting "because they do not aim particularly high, they pretty much hit what they aim at."
-David Hinckley of The New York Daily News echoed the same thoughts stating that the show "is designed to fit alongside CW anchors like 90210, except that even by those standards, it's pretty predictable and stilted."
+David Hinckley of The New York Daily News echoed the same thoughts, stating that the show "is designed to fit alongside CW anchors like 90210, except that even by those standards, it's pretty predictable and stilted."
 Brian Lowry of Variety said "the cast and writing are efficient enough, but nothing really pops."